StarsShadow-dev/Universal-Constraint-Language/language.md

 # Parallel Language Design

-**Note, that not all of these features are currently implemented.**
+**Note, that not all of these features are currently implemented/working.**

 ## Functions